 - Create a new presentation in PowerPoint, or open an existing presentation.

 - When you insert a new slide in PowerPoint, it uses the default Title Slide layout.

 - Click the Layout button/option in the Home tab of the Ribbon to bring up the Layout gallery as shown in Figure 1.

-- Select any of the layouts that include a content placeholder (the small palette like collection of multicolored buttons visible on some of the slide layouts shown in Figure 1).
+- Select any of the layouts that include a content placeholder (the small palette like collection of multicolored buttons visible on some of the slide layouts).

-- If your slide layout has a content placeholder, click the Chart button among the six buttons in the content placeholder that you can see in the slide within Figure 2.
+- If your slide layout has a content placeholder (see Figure 2), click the Chart button among the six buttons.

 Figure 2: Content Placeholder

 - Alternatively, if you want to insert a chart in an existing slide that has no content placeholder, just select the Insert tab of the Ribbon, and click the Chart button, as shown in Figure 3.

 Figure 3: Chart button within the Insert tab